-The directors of SEGC are responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Trustees' report included in the financial statements, but does not include the financial report and our auditor's report thereon.
+The directors of Securities Exchanges Guarantee Corporation Limited (SEGC) are responsible for other information.
+Other information comprises the information included in the Trustees' Report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.